 Being a geek is awesome by the way.

 Speaking of being unconventional and geeky.
 You should read Felicia Day’s new book (affiliate link, go buy it) You’re Never Weird on the Internet (Almost.)
+It’s all about being yourself always, which is a great mantra for kids and adults alike.

 We’re in the New York times, dirty door and all.
 I promise I’m going to be using all of the Magic Erasers on the back door until it’s spotless.
 I pinky swear.